 Do be advised, though, that weekend traffic can easily double that drive time.
 Many wineries open early (around 10am), and you may want to plan on an early start.

-Your other options are tour-oriented, and there’s no shortage of companies or individuals to hire for this.
+Your other options are tour-oriented, and there’s no shortage of companies or individuals to hire for transportation from several Bay Area locations to your chosen destination.

 There are guided tours, of course, but you can also to hire a town car or limo to transport you to wineries of your choosing.
 This option is especially attractive if you’re traveling in a group and/or if you want to make the visit especially romantic and memorable.

-At this point, you might be wondering whether you should focus your Wine Country exploration on the Sonoma Valley or the Napa Valley.
-Ideally, we recommend you do both!
-Sometimes you have to choose, though, and we appreciate them both — equally, really — but for profoundly different reasons.
+At this point, you might be asking the common “which is better, Sonoma or Napa?” question, wondering where you should focus your Wine Country exploration.
+Ideally, we’d recommend both!
+Sometimes you may have to choose, though, and we can only offer that we appreciate both areas — equally, really — but for profoundly different reasons.
 Napa tends to feel more “luxe” and seem “dressed to impress,” while Sonoma feels more authentic, more real, at least to us.
-Basically, though, both are farming communities at heart — good people who grow wonderful grapes and foodstuffs — that employ somewhat different marketing techniques.
+Basically, though, both are farming communities at heart, where good people grow wonderful grapes and prepare amazing foodstuffs.
+The two do employ somewhat different marketing techniques, however, and this may be why a trip to Sonoma can be less expensive than to Napa.

 Wherever you choose to go, you’ll want to do some research and advance planning.
-We’ve used the resources below to plan several fun trips, and we’ll keep adding to the list as we discover new ones.
+We’ve personally used the resources listed below to plan several fun trips, and we’ll keep adding to it as we make new discoveries.
+Where available, we’ve linked to a map’s pdf file so that you can easily print it, if desired.

 Sonoma County Travel Planning Resources